The Vanishing Healer: Synthetic Cartilage That Regenerates Then Disappears

 It has no blood vessels, no nerves, no little messengers to summon help.

-It’s designed to endure the pressures of walking, running, jumping: all while slowly transforming into something wholly human.
+It’d be designed to endure the pressures of walking, running, jumping: all while slowly transforming into something wholly human.

 Flexible, durable, and entirely in tune with the body's tempo.

-It doesn’t replace.
+It wouldn’t replace.
 It guides.

 And it never overstays its welcome.